Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space

-After a baseline case of deep learning on MNIST, we extended the experiment result to image classification on CIFAR-10, using two famous neural network architectures: CNN and ResNet.
-We first visit the experiment when the complete CIFAR-10 dataset ($N=50000$) with zero label noise ($p=0\%$) in trained with five-layer CNNs: we observe that in Figure.\ref{CIFAR-10-CNN-p=0.0}(a), a proposed double descent peak arises around the interpolation threshold.
-We suppose that this phenomenon may arise from the intrinsic noise and increased complexity associated with image recognition of CIFAR-10 in contrast to MNIST.
-However this observation differentiates from our last experiment, we can still see from Figure.\ref{CIFAR-10-CNN-p=0.0}(b,c) that when additional label noise ($p=10\%/20\%$) is introduced, the test error peak still increases accordingly, proving the positive correlation between noise and double descent.
+After a baseline case of learning with FCNNs on MNIST, we extended the experiment results to image classification on the CIFAR-10 dataset, using two famous neural network architectures: five-layer CNN and ResNet18.
+We first visit the experiment when CIFAR-10 ($N=50000$) with zero explicit label noise ($p=0\%$) is trained with CNNs: Figure \ref{CIFAR-10-CNN}(a) demonstrated a proposed double descent peak arises around the interpolation threshold.
+We posit that the variance in observations could stem from a higher ratio of label errors in CIFAR-10 compared to MNIST, as suggested by research estimates~\citep{zhang2017method, northcutt2021pervasive}.
+When additional label noise ($p=10\%/20\%$) is introduced in Figure \ref{CIFAR-10-CNN}(b,c), the test error peak increases accordingly, proving the positive correlation between noise and double descent.
 While label noise increases the difficulties of models fitting the train set and shifts the interpolation threshold rightwards, the test error peak also shifts correspondingly.

-When we review the noisy labelled data prediction test in the learned feature space, we can still observe a correlation between the trend of generalization performance and prediction accuracy ${\rm Kp}$.
-When test accuracy first increases then decreases as model expands, the accuracy ${\rm Kp}$ rises to 60\% and then decreases before the threshold when the peak of test error arises.
-Then, as the test error reduces and test accuracy rises, the ${\rm Kp}$ curve rises again to 60\% for over-parameterized models.
-The observed correlation between the trend of test loss and ${\rm Kp}$ also remains consistent.
-The same conclusion can be derived from the experiment context Figure.\ref{CIFAR-10-ResNet18} of ResNet18s trained on the sample task.
-In conclusion, by constructing ${\rm Kp}$ to represent the distribution of noisy labeled training data in the learned feature space, we propose that this distribution have a robust correlation to the model's generalization performance across different levels of model width.
-We posit that this correlation can be attributed to the fact that the model's mapping of noisy training data within the learned feature space is able to reflect the model's prediction ability.
+When we review the noisy labelled data prediction test in the learned feature space, we can also observe an aligned correlation between the trend of generalization performance and prediction accuracy $P$.
+When test accuracy first increases and then decreases as the model expands, $P$ rises to about 60\% and then decreases before the threshold when the peak of test error arises.
+Then, as the test error reduces and test accuracy rises, the $P$ curve rises again to about 60\% for over-parameterized models.
+The observed correlation between the trend of test loss and $P$ remains consistent.
+An important observation is that the prediction accuracy $P$ demonstrated in the experiments of CNNs is lower compared to those on MNIST.
+We attribute this variance to the intricate feature space representations, which are more challenging to capture using cosine similarities.
+Our analysis focused more on how the interpolation strategy varied across the same neural architecture of different widths, and the proposed k-NN methodology only served as an interpretation technique.